Otile Brown

-Jacob Obunga popularly known as Otile Brown is a Kenyan independent R&B singer, songwriter, guitarist, and actor.
+Jacob Obunga popularly known as Otile Brown (born 11 March 1994) is a Kenyan independent R&B singer, songwriter, guitarist, and actor.
 He gained media attention after the release of his hit single "Imaginary Love," featuring Khaligraph Jones.
 He released his debut studio album, in April 2017 which included the singles "Basi", "Alivyonipenda", "Shujaa Wako", "DeJavu" and "Aiyolela".
-Otile has collaborated with artists such as Sanaipei Tande, Okangasto, Barakah The Prince, King Kaka, Volvexzshawa, ruby among others.
+Otile has collaborated with artists such as Sanaipei Tande, Okangasto, Barakah The Prince, King Kaka, Volvexzshawa, Ruby, Phina among others.

 Early life

 Otile Brown was born on March 21, 1994, in Kisumu and raised in Miritini, Mombasa.
 He is the youngest in a family of four - three brothers and one sister.
 Otile started singing and writing songs at age 13.

 Music career

 2017:Best of Otile Brown

 Otile's debut album, Best of Otile Brown was released in April 2017.
 The lead single "Imaginary Love" featuring Kenyan rapper, Khaligraph Jones was released on June 3, 2016.
 The song was played on several radio stations in Kenya.
 He parted ways with Dreamland Music label in March 2017 and became an Independent artist.

 Since his breakthrough into the Kenyan music industry, Otile has garnered several awards including "Male Video of the Year" at Pulse Music Awards 2018 for his single "Baby Love".